The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Ultra-processed foods

 The issue is not saturated fat itself.
 It is food quality, processing, and metabolic context.
+The metabolic effects of dietary fats are strongly influenced by the overall food matrix, meaning the combination of nutrients, fiber, and bioactive compounds present in whole foods.

 When dietary cholesterol intake increases, hepatic cholesterol synthesis decreases.
 When intake is low, the liver compensates by producing more.
 This regulatory mechanism maintains relative stability in healthy physiology.